Scholars at Risk

 About Yale’s Scholars at Risk program

-Yale regularly welcomes a limited number of scholars at risk, defined as “a scholar holding an advanced degree, or an activist, writer, or artist, who faces persecution because of their work or for some other reason.”
-Yale provides a temporary professional appointment and a welcoming home community to these individuals and their dependents while helping them explore future opportunities.
-At-risk artists, scholars, and practitioners may be fleeing directly from unsafe conditions or may have been previously displaced and are still searching for a permanent home.
+Yale regularly welcomes a limited number of international scholars, writers, artists, and practitioners who can no longer safely live and work in their previous location.
+Through the Scholars at Risk program, Yale provides a temporary professional appointment and a welcoming home community to these individuals and their dependents while helping them explore future opportunities.
+At-risk artists, scholars, and practitioners may be fleeing directly from unsafe conditions or may have been previously displaced from their original country and are still searching for a permanent home.

 Yale considers nominated scholars based on various factors and gives priority to at-risk scholars whose professional skills align with the interests of our community.
-Typically, the primary host department contributes to the visiting scholar’s financial support and assumes the lead in the scholar’s professional and personal guidance.
-Scholars are usually appointed to one-year visiting positions, although a one-year extension may be considered in some cases.
+The primary host department assumes the lead in the scholar’s professional and personal guidance and often contributes to the visiting scholar’s financial support.
+Appointments are for a maximum length of two years.

 Nominations will be treated in confidence, bearing in mind the risks the scholar, artist, or practitioner is currently facing or may expect to face in the future.